DavidPiazza/CLMR/README.md

 3. **Intra-cluster Pruning:** For each cluster, select a diverse subset of samples using facility-location optimization or other diversity-based strategies, removing redundant examples.
 4. **Save Pruned Indices:** The indices of retained samples are saved (e.g., as `indices_to_keep.npy`).
 5. **Preprocess Pruned Set:** Preprocess only the retained audio files for downstream training.
-6. **Train and Evaluate:** Train a CLMR model or a linear head using only the pruned dataset, and evaluate performance as usual.
+6. **Train and Evaluate:** Train a CLMR model or a linear head using only the pruned dataset, and evaluate performance.

 ### Usage Steps